 Davy downgrades housing forecasts as market cools

-Brokerage sees headline inflation slowing to just 1 per cent by December
+Stockbroker sees headline house price inflation slowing to just 1% by December

 “Although we expect Article 50 to be extended, providing relief to the housing market in Q4, Brexit uncertainty could well prove to be a drag on sentiment through 2020,” it said.